 Ms Dorman said: “My interest lies in the men, women and children behind the headlines, the individual stories behind the politics.
 I attempt to illuminate and to reveal the human face of conflict, and to find light in the darkest corners of existence.”

 Explaining the decision to bring the unusual artwork to Canterbury, the Cathedral’s Canon Treasurer, the Revd Nick Papadopulos said: “In Lent Christians remember the days when Jesus was driven into the wilderness; in Holy Week we remember his suffering at the hands of imperial power.
 Arabella Dorman’s Suspended is a powerful call to us to remember – and pray for – those driven from their homes and those who suffer at the hands of power today.

 “But we know that at the end of the journey of Lent we will come to Easter Day, when a few discarded grave-clothes tell his disciples that Jesus has been raised.
 We believe that the poignant artefacts of Suspended will evoke new understanding, new compassion and new hope in all who see them in Canterbury Cathedral this Lent, Holy Week, and Easter”.

 The temporary safety deck, constructed below the Nave vaulting to enable the current work on the Cathedral roof, is to provide an anchor point for the installation of the huge artwork which can be viewed from 23 February through until 16 May.

-The cost of installing Suspended has been met through the generous support of lead sponsors The Friends of Canterbury Cathedral and also Buxton, building contractors working at the Cathedral as part of the project known as The Canterbury Journey.
+The cost of installing Suspended has been met through the generous support of lead sponsors The Friends of Canterbury Cathedral and also Buxton and Artelia both of whom are working at the Cathedral as part of the project known as The Canterbury Journey.